gchq/sleeper/docs/deployment-guide.md

 to deploy Sleeper.
 This also assumes you have [installed the Sleeper CLI](getting-started.md#install-sleeper-cli).
 This section adds more detail for the tools to set up this environment.

 The environment EC2 described here is provided to allow easy deployment, especially for development.
-By building Sleeper within AWS we can avoid lengthy uploads of built artifacts into AWS, particularly jars and Docker images.
+It's a machine that can build Sleeper within AWS, and it avoids lengthy uploads of built artifacts into AWS, particularly jars and Docker images.
 In the future we may add support for prebuilt artifacts, in which case the EC2 will not be needed to deploy Sleeper.

-A production instance of Sleeper is likely to also need some extra security setup, and this environment may not be useful for this.
+The EC2 is deployed with admin access to your AWS account.
+A production instance of Sleeper is likely to need some extra security setup, and an EC2 with admin access may not be desirable.

 For general administration of an existing Sleeper instance it is not necessary to connect to an environment EC2.